 My Future My Choice was set up in 2009 to address the need identified by businesses and school leaders for practical opportunities for young people to engage with the world outside school.

 Businesses worked with educationalists and engineers to design exciting learning opportunities for use by employees going into schools.
 Activities and products are practical ways of working with the school’s curriculum and helping young people think about what they need to do now to be happy and successful in the future.

-Since 2009 a range of products have been created that explore generic soft skills as well as specialist knowledge required within different industry sectors and the importance of balancing elements of life for personal wellbeing.
+A range of products have been created that explore soft skills as well as specialist knowledge required within different industry sectors and the importance of balancing elements of life for personal wellbeing.

 The focus is on the ages 5 to 16 with emphasis on the points in a young person’s life when they are facing transition from one phase of education to another at ages 10/11 and 13/14.
 This focus was determined by research funded by the GE Foundation where schools and business evaluated root causes of poor attainment to pinpoint where most impact could be achieved by a business’s intervention in schools.

 New ideas and improvements continue to be made in response to requests from businesses and schools.
 The current need to inspire future engineers and boost the confidence of children and teachers with practical scence and engineering or design, and build activities is reflected in recent product developments.